ppouliot/puppet-quartermaster/README.markdown

 Using with Hiera
 ----------------
 You may also use hiera to provide the linux distributions and windowsmedia data.
+The following is the sample hieradata file for a quartermaster module building pxe infrastructure for both windows and linux distributions.

     linux:
         - fedora-18-x86_64